MIHIR13396/FraudShield-AI/README.md

 ## Contact

-For questions or support, contact (mailto:mihirsinghofficial10@gmail.com).
+For questions or support, contact (mail to:mihirsinghofficial10@gmail.com).